Do you know that as a blogger you need Alexa.com?

 Disadvantages to using Alexa.com

 Some bloggers like Yaro Starek and Harsh Agrawal insinuate that the Alexa score does not have the influence it once did.
-For example, if the Alexa browser extension detects traffic, and hardly anyone has the browser extension, how can it be an accurate indicator of traffic?
+For example, if the Alexa browser extension detects traffic, and hardly anyone has the browser extension, how can the Alexa metrics be an accurate indicator of traffic?

 The Mom$ Make Money blog agrees the accuracy of your Alexa score may be in question.